ProjectHuddle/backbone-vue/README.md

     return {
       // pass a reference to a view's model
       model: this.model,

+      // or pass a reference to a collection
+      collection: this.collection,

       // whitelist model attributes you want for 2-way binding
       // bind backbone attributes to vue data